newvoll/kafkareport/README.md

 All times should be UTC.

 ## Configuration
-A dict passed to confluent_kafka's consumer, so it should follow the [same format](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#pythonclient-configuration) except for group.id.
+Json file of a dict passed to confluent_kafka's consumer, so it should follow the [same format](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#pythonclient-configuration) except for `group.id`.
 It is automatically set.
 See [tests/helper_files/env.json](https://github.com/newvoll/kafkareport/blob/main/tests/helper_files/env.json) for a sample conf file.